<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 You only have to Google ‘private-banking scandals’ to find 93.3 million results.

-There are certainly some private banks and trust companies that do get it right though, and to find them, wealth owners have to know what they’re looking for and ask the right questions.
+There are certainly some private banks and trust companies that do get it right though, and to find them, wealth owners have to know what they’re looking for and ask the right questions to receive the benefits of private banking.

 The repeated high-profile failings of private banks have led to the creation of an asset management profession and both the multi-and single-family office, as ways for those with significant wealth (and awareness) to attempt to obtain better long-term outcomes.